parallelvirtualcluster/docs/docs/deployment/provisioner.md

 Because of this, OVA profiles do not include storage templates like other PVC profiles.
 A storage template can still be added to such a profile, and the block devices will be added after the main block devices.
 However, this is generally not recommended; it is far better to modify the OVA to add additional volume(s) before uploading it instead.

-**WARNING**: Never adjust the sizes of the OVA VMDK-formatted storage volumes (named `ova_<NAME>_sdX`) or remove them without removing the OVA itself in the provisioner; doing so will prevent the deployment of the OVA, specifically the conversion of the images to raw format at deploy time, and render the OVA profile useless.
+⚠️ **WARNING** Never adjust the sizes of the OVA VMDK-formatted storage volumes (named `ova_<NAME>_sdX`) or remove them without removing the OVA itself in the provisioner; doing so will prevent the deployment of the OVA, specifically the conversion of the images to raw format at deploy time, and render the OVA profile useless.